Joshua Schulte: First trial

 During his first trial, Schulte was placed in solitary confinement and under special administrative measures after he was caught with a contraband cellphone that prosecutors said he attempted to use to leak classified information in an "information war", saying he was "prepared to burn down the United States government."
 Using the contraband cellphone, he told a journalist he was a member of Anonymous and created encrypted email accounts and secret social media accounts.
 He wrote articles that prosecutors said were misleading and contained misinformation and classified information.
 In a notebook later seized by officials, Schulte wrote that if the government didn't pay him $50 billion, he would try "to breakup diplomatic relationships, close embassies, and U.S. occupation across the world & finally reverse U.S. jingoism.
 If this is the way the U.S. govt treats one of their own, how do you think they treat allies?"
 The notebook also contained a note to his lawyers that said "if you need help ask WikiLeaks for my code."

 On March 9, 2020, after hearing four weeks of testimony and deliberating for six days, the jury convicted Schulte on two counts: contempt of court and making false statements to the FBI.
 The jury was deadlocked on eight other counts, including the most serious: illegal gathering and transmission of national defense information.
 The judge declared a mistrial, and the government chose to retry the case.
-The hung jury has been credited to Shroff.

 Schulte faced a separate federal trial on charges of possessing child pornography.